jtomaszewski03/PacmanSwing/README.md

 # PacmanSwing
-My own version of Pacman game using Java Swing and some threads (my first project in Java).
+My own simple version of Pacman game using Java Swing and some threads (my first project in Java).

 You can choose one map from five available.
 There are 5 different perks to collect from ghosts.